kHarshit/kHarshit.github.io/_posts/2018-03-23-scaling-vs-normalization.md

 <img src="/img/normalization.png" style="display: block; margin: auto; width: auto; max-width: 100%;">

-In scaling, you're changing the range of your data while in normalization you're changing the shape of the distribution of your data.
+In scaling, you're changing the range of your data while in normalization you're mostly changing the shape of the distribution of your data.

 You need to normalize our data if you're going use a machine learning or statistics technique that assumes that data is normally distributed e.g. t-tests, ANOVAs, linear regression, linear discriminant analysis (LDA) and Gaussian Naive Bayes.

-## Standardization

-Standardization *(also called z-score normalization)* transforms your data such that the resulting distribution has a mean of 0 and a standard deviation of 1.

-$$x' = \frac{x - x_{mean}}{\sigma}$$

-where x is the original feature vector, $$x_{mean}$$ is the mean of that feature vector, and σ is its standard deviation.

-It's widely used in SVM, logistics regression and neural networks.

 ## Applications